stephaniejchan8/GA-10-Traffic-Light/README.md

 # GA-10-Traffic-Light
-JS traffic light with buttons
-JS exercise to create 3 buttons to interact with 3 colours of traffic light
+General Assembly JS class exercise to create 3 buttons to interact with 3 colours of traffic light